 Biomechanics of Intervertebral Disc

 Highly hydrated amorphous central disc structure that in the normal state is constantly under expansible stress.

 The nucleus retains water and expands, providing stiffness and resistance to compressive forces.
-This mechanism effectively transfers compressive load on the nucleus to a radially directed force with tensile stress to the anulus.
+This mechanism effectively transfers compressive load on the nucleus to a radially directed force with tensile stress to the annulus.

-After pressure is relieved, the time dependent viscoelastic properties of the disc nucleus allow it to regain water.
+After pressure is relieved, the time-dependent viscoelastic properties of the disc nucleus allow it to retain water.

 The annular fiber orientation within the lamellae allows for resistance to tension.
 Because lamellae are oblique, it results in tension or relaxation of the fibers in different areas within the disk and with different forces.
 The phenomenon is called anisotropy.

 In the anterior or posterior translation of a vertebral body and disc along the horizontal axis, all of the fibers of the annulus are stretched in the direction of the applied force.

 However, fibers aligned in the direction of the force will undergo stain while the remaining fibers actually will be brought closer to one another and will relax.

 Annulus fibrosus has highest tensile stresses and nucleus pulposus has highest compressive stress.

 This alternating tension and relaxation with translation and axial rotation maintain the stability of the intervertebral segment.